-I am looking at a sheet of paper with little 3D figures, and I have to see which figures are identical.
+I am looking at a paper sheet with little 3D figures, and I have to see which figures are identical.
 The problem is the figures are flipped, inverted, and lying on different edges.
 My job is to mentally picture the object in my head and rotate, flip, or invert the shares and pick out the identical shapes.

 Visualizing in 3D is not a common trait, and when you ask a client what they want, most will show you a picture from Pinterest.
-No, not a Pinterest picture I tell in my head!
+No, not a Pinterest picture, I tell in my head!

 Subscribe to Dale YouTube Channel

 Here are the questions I use when working with clients seeking to have balloon yard art.

 - I don’t ask for a picture, as I know it will be a colleague’s work.